Double florin: Aftermath

 Boehm died in December 1890, and according to the art critic Marion Spielmann, who knew him well, "his gentle spirit bowed in silence beneath the torrent of scornful condemnation with which his work was received", leading to his illness and death.
 Wyon died the following August, and the numismatist Leonard Forrer wrote in his Biographical Dictionary of Medallists, that Wyon had wanted to design the Jubilee coinage's obverse: "towards the close of his career, he underwent deep disappointment at the Government accepting Sir J.E.
 Boehm's design for the obverse of the 1887 'Jubilee' coinage, and it is believed that this hastened his end."

 In February 1891, Goschen appointed a Committee on the Design of Coins under the leadership of Sir John Lubbock, the Liberal MP.
 At its first meeting that month, the committee unanimously decided that the double florin should be discontinued.
 This was confirmed in a statement to the Commons by Goschen on 25 May.
 The committee issued its report in March 1892, and an amended version in May; both recommended that the double florin not be retained.
 Fremantle reiterated this in his annual report as Deputy Master of the Mint for 1892.
 In January 1893, The Daily Telegraph recalled that the double florin had been universally disliked, "blessing neither him who gave nor him who took".
 In 1895, Robert William Hanbury, the Financial Secretary to the Treasury, stated in response to a parliamentary question that he did not know why the double florin had been issued, and that some great distinction should have been made between it and the crown.
 The double florin's rival, the crown, continued to be issued, and considerable efforts were made to circulate it, in the hope it would displace some half sovereigns from trade, but by 1902 it was clear that the main use of the coin was to pay government wages at the dockyards, after which it immediately went back to the banks, and it was stopped.

-By 1914, some 70 percent of the issued double florins had been withdrawn, but some remained in circulation.
+By 1914, some 70 per cent of the issued double florins had been withdrawn, but some remained in circulation.
 A 1931 report for the American government mentioned the double florin as the sole obsolete coin issue circulating in Britain, and described it as "rarely seen".
 After silver ceased to be struck for circulating coins in 1946, specimens of the double florin showed up in the Royal Mint's silver recovery programmes in the early 1960s.
 Revival of the double florin was considered from time to time and may have reached the point of production of trial pieces in 1950.

 The double florin was not demonetised when decimalisation of the pound occurred in 1971, and it remains legal tender for 20p (£0.20).